-The Career Technical Center has a Career Counselor located in Guidance suite to assist students with college and career planning, college applications, career assessments, resume writing, job searches and Work Education credit.
+Portsmouth Career Technical Center Career Services has a Career Counselor located in the Guidance suite to assist students with college and career planning, college applications, career assessments, resume writing, job searches and Work Education credit.

 CTE Study Skills: Academic study and organizational skills course for students enrolled in 2-year or exploratory CTE courses.
 Course also incorporates all aspects of career and college planning.

 Seminar-based activities: Collaboration units with Guidance and Academic Departments, career units for 2-year state sanctioned CTE programs, guest speakers from industry and recruitment tours of CTE programs for grades 8-10.